jenkins-infra/status/content/issues/2021-11-25-maintenance-k8s.md

 The service `ldap.jenkins.io` service might have a downtime due to its PV.

 Other services might have a downtime too if their probes take more than one second to respond due to the new `timeoutPeriod` enforced default value.
+Note: the offical Jenkins helm chart we're using has already [set the default timeout period to 5 seconds](https://github.com/jenkinsci/helm-charts/blob/main/charts/jenkins/values.yaml#L150-L168)

 Apart from that, no outage is expected, but there could be an impact (1-2 min outage) on the following services if there is an unexpected upgrade issue:
   - accounts.jenkins.io